simizicee/starter-academic/content/authors/admin/_index.md

   url: "https://ace.illinois.edu/directory/ccai5"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include parks, outdoor recreation, and adaptation to climate change and extreme events.

 # Interests to show in About widget
 interests: